Yamenher/X-Signer/README.md

 2. Select the APK/AAB file
-Choose the APK or AAB file you want to sign.
+Choose the APK or AAB file you want to sign or pick an app from your installed apps.

 3. Select Signature Versions
-Choose the desired signature versions (v1, v2, v3, v4) from the app's settings.
+Choose the desired signature versions (v1, v2, v3, v4) from the pre-sign dialog.

 4. Sign the APK/AAB
-Tap the 'Sign' button to sign your file.
-The signed file will be saved locally.
+Tap the 'Sign' button to sign your file. a snackbar popup will show the signed file path.